Frequently Asked Questions

 Responsible mining standards play an important role in giving stakeholders confidence that metals and minerals are being produced responsibly.
 Over the last 20 years we have seen a plethora of these Standards being developed, including those of the Consolidated Mining Standard Initiative’s (CMSI) Partners.

-The CMSI responds to clear signals received from investors, civil society, customers, policy makers and mining companies that the existing standards landscape has become too complex – inconsistent for stakeholders seeking assurances that metals and minerals are being responsibly produced and too challenging and distracting for operators.
+The CMSI responds to clear signals received from investors, civil society, customers, policy makers and mining companies that the existing standards landscape has become too complex – and inconsistent for stakeholders seeking assurances that metals and minerals are being responsibly produced and too challenging and distracting for operators.

 Our vision is for a sustainable society, enabled by the responsible production, sourcing, and recycling of metals and minerals.
 Through this Initiative, we are aiming to simplify the current mining standards landscape and promote continual improvement of environmental, social and governance practices along individual metals’ value chains.